Test Studio

 - Backend stores confusion matrix values (TP, FP, TN, FN) from Stickler aggregation

-- UI calculates Accuracy, Precision, and Recall on-the-fly from these values
+- UI calculates Accuracy, Precision, and Recall on-the-fly from confusion matrix values

 Use Cases: